 The American Psychological Foundation is accepting applications for its Steven O. Walfish Grants program.

-The program is supported by the Division 42 Next Generation Fund, which promotes and supports the next generation of student and early-career practitioner-psychologists, with the goal of expanding the knowledge base in the practice of psychology.
-Through the program, up to two $2,000 grants will be awarded to graduate students (within two years or less of completing the doctoral degree) and/or early-career psychologists (within ten years of earning the doctoral degree).
+The program is supported by the Division 42 Next Generation Fund, which promotes and supports student and early-career practitioner psychologists eager to expand the knowledge base in the practice of psychology.
+Through the program, grants of $2,000 will be awarded to graduate students (within two years or less of completing the doctoral degree) and/or early career psychologists (within ten years of earning the doctoral degree).

-Applicants are required to submit previously unpublished manuscripts on clinical, practical, or research innovations that address evolving standards, practices, and methods in psychological practice.
-Topics may include population‐based practice issues, procedure or technique‐based practice issues, diagnosis‐based practice issues, or service-delivery models describing a practice innovation.
+Applicants are required to submit a previously unpublished manuscript that addresses evolving standards, practices, or methods in psychological practice.
+Topics may include population‐based practice issues, procedure or technique‐based practice issues, diagnosis‐based practice issues, or service delivery models that describe a practice innovation.

 In addition to the cash prize, recipients will receive a one‐year free membership to Div.
 42 of the American Psychological Association.

-See the APF website for complete program guidelines and application instructions.
+See the American Psychological Foundation website for complete program guidelines and application instructions.